dhofu/story_of_ada/ideas /note_collection.md

 sections can be interchanged and changed topic-wise this is more of a sketch
 ## Conclusion
 Own conclusions for each sections => copy and paste our own conclusions (e.g. headline - Conclusion to EH section)

+=> Citation style: APA

+Word document:
+1.5 spacing
+fond: Calibri or Times New Roman (-> use it consistantly) fond size: 12
+Blocksatz
+max. three levels of headings
+=> overall keep it simple